Thermodynamics of complexity and pattern manipulation

+We now establish a framework for understanding the thermodynamics of generating and consuming patterns as a cyclic process (\cref{fig:SimExtCycle}).
+Consider a sequence of physical systems indexed by a parameter $t\in\mathbb{Z}$, each having a configuration space $\{x\}$.
+We assume that the default configuration for these systems to be uncorrelated, such that the configuration of each system is governed by some default random variable $X_{\rm dflt}$.
+The mathematical results of this article will hold for any choice of $X_{\rm dflt}$, though for clarity, we shall frame our discussion as if $X_{\rm dflt}$ represents the uniformly random distribution.

+For each run of the cycle, we act on a moving window of length $k$ on this sequence.
+We index the first system in this window as $t+1$, and the final system as $t + k$.
+Between each run of the cycle, the window advances by $k$ systems, such that the subsequent cycle acts on systems $t + k + 1$ to $t + 2k$.
+We refer to $k$ as the {\em stride} of the cycle.

-In the same way, we present a cycle of generating and consuming a pattern (see \cref{fig:SimExtCycle}).
-Visualise the pattern as a series of symbols on a tape (each position labelled by $t$).
-These symbols are initially distributed according to uncorrelated high-entropy\footnote{ The mathematical results presented will hold regardless of the particular statistics used for $X_\dflt$, so long as we use the same statistical states for the generator's input and extractor's output. } random variables $X_\dflt\ldots X_\dflt$.
-The tape is acted on by two machines, which are in contact with a thermal reservoir (i.e.\ heat bath at inverse temperature $\beta=\frac{1}{\kB T}$) and a battery for storing free energy (e.g.\ a raising weight).
-The first machine, a {\em generator}, writes $k$ steps of the pattern onto the tape with an associated work cost.
-The second machine, an {\em extractor}, resets $k$ symbols on the patterned tape back to the uncorrelated default states, outputting work as it does so.
-An {\em instantaneous} device with $k=1$ acts on one symbol at a time; whereas a machine with a larger {\em stride} $k$ processes a larger section of the pattern at once.
+In each cycle, the tape is acted on by two machines (\cref{fig:SimExtCycle}) associated with the same pattern $\Pr{\past{X},\future{X}}$.
+Each machine is in contact with a thermal reservoir (i.e.\ heat bath at inverse temperature $\beta=\frac{1}{\kB T}$) and a battery for storing free energy (e.g.\ a raising weight).
+The first machine, a {\em generator}, does work in order to act on the systems in the window $t+1, t+2, \ldots, t+k$, taking their configurations from ${X_{\rm dflt}}^{\otimes k}$ to configurations governed by the random variables $X^{t+1}X^{t+2}\ldots X^{t+k}$ from the pattern.
+The second machine, an {\em extractor}, resets these $k$ systems back to their uncorrelated default state ${X_{\rm dflt}}^{\otimes k}$, outputting work as it does so.
+Collectively, we refer to these devices as {\em pattern manipulators}.

-Since the generator and extractor require accurate statistical knowledge of the future (the generator to know what it must produce next; the extractor to anticipate the upcoming inputs), they must both maintain prescient internal memory.
-As such they are realisations of prescient devices.
-We shall assume that these devices begin with their internal memories synchronized, such that the part of the pattern the generator is about to produce matches with the part of the pattern the extractor anticipates acting upon [i.e.\ the machines have internal states $R^t = r$ and $\tilde{R}^t = r'$ respectively such that $\cPr{\future{X}}{R=r} = \cPr{\future{X}}{\tilde{R}=r'}$.]
-To run continually in an cycle, the generator and extractor must remain synchronized after they have generated and extracted the same number of symbols.
-This ensures that their performance on the next part of the pattern remains the same.